ivoneijr/go-matrix-csv/README.md

 # League Backend Challenge

 In main.go you will find a basic web server written in GoLang.
-It accepts a single request _/echo_.
-Extend the webservice with the ability to perform the following operations
+It accepts some requests _/echo_, _/invert_, _/flatten_, _/sum_, _/multiply_ to perform the following operations

 Given an uploaded csv file